glynnie/Windows-login-ntfy/README.md

 - **Windows** with PowerShell and Task Scheduler.
 - **Administrator** privileges to run the installer.
-- An **ntfy.sh** topic URL.
+- A **ntfy.sh** topic URL.
 Use a private or obscure topic as a simple secret.
 - Optional **OpenSSH server** enabled if you want SSH alerts.

 ---